saurabhmehta04/codeIgniter101/README.md

 # Code Igniter Framework
 Checking out codeIgniter to understand its underlying MVC architecture and the routing in between MVC components.
+Test